What are Pivot Points in Forex

 Use Pivot Points to identify multiple support and resistance levels

 Pivot Points are one of the strongest identifiers of multiple support and resistance levels in the market.
-Place your first trade on Blueberry Markets, a leading forex trading platform in Australia that can help you experience seamless forex trading like never before.
+Place your first trade on Blueberry Markets, a leading forex trading platform that can help you experience seamless forex trading like never before.
 Sign up for a live trading account or try a risk-free demo account.

 Top Pivot Point Strategies